ibm-cloud-docs/loadbalancer-service/custom-ciphers.md

 {: help}
 {: support}

 Cipher algorithms help the {{site.data.keyword.loadbalancer_full}} form secure connections with its HTTP clients.
-IBM offers a suite of approved ciphers for you to choose from, so that you secure the communication between your load balancer and your clients.
+IBM offers a suite of approved ciphers for you to choose from so that you secure the communication between your load balancer and your clients.
+{: shortdesc}

 To choose a preferred cipher suite for an existing load balancer: